gradio-app/gradio/guides/04_building-with-blocks/04_dynamic-apps-with-render-decorator.md

 2. Add the input components to the `inputs=` argument of @gr.render, and create a corresponding argument in your function for each component.
 This function will automatically re-run on any change to a component.
 3. Add all components inside the function that you want to render based on the inputs.

-Now whenever the inputs change, the funciton re-runs, and replaces the components created from the previous funciton run with the latest run.
+Now whenever the inputs change, the function re-runs, and replaces the components created from the previous function run with the latest run.
 Pretty straightforward!
 Let's add a little more complexity to this app:

 $code_render_split
 $demo_render_split